Saint Patrick’s Day: Origin, Traditions, and Facts

 Ireland

-During the annual O’Connell Street Festival, families from all over Dublin gather at 11 in the morning to watch floats depicting mythical creatures and animals parade down O’Connell Street.
+During the annual O’Connell Street Festival, families from all over Dublin gather at 11 a.m. to watch floats depicting mythical creatures and animals parade down O’Connell Street.
 The event is much more diverse than similar ones in the United States, and participants include both children and adults.
-The crowds of onlookers are enormous, and they show up in droves come rain or shine.
+The crowds of onlookers are enormous, and they show up in droves, come rain or shine.

 In Ireland, Saint Patrick’s Day is a five-day mega celebration.
-The festivities in Belfast, Dublin, and Wild Atlantic Way last from March 15-19.
+The festivities in Belfast, Dublin, and Wild Atlantic Way last from March 15 to 19.
 There are huge parades, road races, and musical performances.

 Europe

 Saint Patrick’s Day is celebrated in the United Kingdom, Germany, Spain, Scotland, and Denmark.
 There are parades, beer-drinking, eating Irish food, and dancing to Irish music.
-Irish pubs offer significant discounts for beer and other alcoholic drinks.
-There are also pub crawls where groups participate in a three-legged race visiting Irish pubs.
+Irish pubs offer significant discounts on beer and other alcoholic drinks.
+There are also pub crawls, where groups participate in a three-legged race to visit Irish pubs.
 In Birmingham, in the United Kingdom, festivities last for an entire week.

 Americas